Great Comet’s Creator Still Can’t Believe How His Show Ended

 Backstage, production seems to continue as if the end is not so near.
 The actors speed up and down the stairs between scenes, stretch, do vocal warm-ups.
 Some are heading off to a Broadway bowling league game after the show.
 Malloy is in charge of the production’s Instagram story for the night, and he takes great joy in including cast members in videos.
 Watching the show on a monitor in the stage manager’s office, a few of the crew members discuss whether, once this is all over, they’ll finally get around to reading War & Peace.

 Near the end of the show, The Great Comet sheds much of its extravagance, and what remains is a compressed core of emotion, like a compact star.
 Natasha and Pierre stand together.
 Then it is just Pierre, as the comet – a massive chandelier – descends in the center of the theater.
 Malloy goes into the show’s closing number, “The Great Comet of 1812,” sung toward the comet — a sign of both destruction and change.
-Some nights, arriving at this moment of catharsis, Malloy thinks about the distance between himself and his wife, whom he married in 2014.
+Some nights, arriving at this moment of catharsis, Malloy thinks about the distance he and and his wife, whom he married in 2014, traversed to met each other.
 Some nights it’s the future: “terrible accidents and graduations and celebrations and deaths.”
 Or it’s the sensation of reading the original scene in War & Peace and being moved to tears.
 “Then, at the last moment,” Malloy says, “I usually imagine the release of death in a really joyful way.”

 Death as fulfillment.
 An ending as a beginning.
 If that sounds like a complicated idea, Malloy has conveniently expressed it in music and lyrics.
 As Pierre looks upward, he sings, “It seems to me / That this comet / Feels me / Feels my softened and uplifted soul / And my newly melted heart / Now blossoming into a new life.”
 The chandelier pulses with more and more light.
 On the monitor, you can see the faces of everyone in the audience, all looking — for once in the hectic show — in the same direction.
 There’s another face, too: Malloy’s Pierre, ever imperfect, ever himself, caught in a transcendent moment.